pzhlkj6612/Something4Ubuntu-Desktop-1604/NVIDIA-FxxK-YOU/README.md

 <br/>

-If you don't want to experience the [Stuck in Login Loop](#stuck-in-login-loop), it's the best chance to install the driver for your nVIDIA standalone graphics card, see below.
+If you don't want to experience the [Stuck in Login Loop](#stuck-in-login-loop), this is the best chance to install the driver for your nVIDIA standalone graphics card, see below.

 <br/>